a-a-k/otel-demo-resilience/README.md

 - Kafka edges are reconstructed from real traces: `scripts/traces_to_deps.py` looks for spans with `messaging.system=kafka` and `span.kind=producer/consumer` so that `checkout→kafka` and `kafka→consumers` appear even without parentSpanId.
 - `scripts/deps_to_graph.py` never alters the service list per mode: the single graph is reused for both all-block and async semantics.
-- Probe/window counts are driven by `PROBE_ATTEMPTS` and `WINDOWS` in the workflow.
+- Probe/window counts are driven by `WINDOWS` and the explicit `--probe-attempts` flag passed in the workflow (100 in CI).
 Larger values reduce noise in `R_live` but increase runtime.
 - Seeds have been removed entirely: chaos, Monte Carlo, and bootstrap (in `summarize_results.py` we use `random.Random()` without a fixed seed) produce different results on each run.

 You can run individual scripts locally (e.g., only `collect_live.py`) for debugging.
 No Locust API is required — everything uses standard HTTP.